tinko26/ao/docs/api/src/ao_sys/ao_alloc.h.md

 };
 ```

-This type represents the information about a call to `ao_acquire()`.
-It consists of the following members.

 | `ptr` | The pointer returned by the function. |
 | `result` | Indicates whether the operation has succeeded (`true`) or failed (`false`). |
 | `size_body` | The actual size of the body of the memory block. |